 The Admissions Policy

-- Transfer students are required to complete their technical prerequisites and declare the major at the end of their first or second semester at UC Berkeley
+- Transfer students should plan complete their technical prerequisites and apply for the major at the end of their first or second semester at UC Berkeley.

 The Petition Process

 - Petition Deadline is the last day of lecture in the semester you are completing your technical prerequisites.